 The Nunavut Agreement recognizes the need to establish facilities in the Nunavut Settlement Area for the conservation and management of a representative portion of the archaeological record.

 QIA will follow through with its support provided that the $70 to $90 Million project will receive its financing through the territorial and federal government and a number of other factors to allow the project to go through.

 QIA would like to encourage other stakeholders to do their part to make the Nunavut Cultural Centre a reality in the territory.
 A collaborative approach between the Government of Nunavut, Inuit Organizations and other relevant organizations is needed to advance the Nunavut Cultural Centre.

 Creation of new key QIA programs

 One of the most exciting developments ay the meeting was the creation of new key QIA programs.
 These new programs were developed based on the input QIA received from all 13 Qikiqtani communities during our community consultations this past spring.

 QIA now has a daycare and early childhood education program which includes two projects: Parental subsidy for daycare and new resources for daycares.

-For the Parental subsidy for daycare project QIA is offering a $5 daycare subsidy top-up to every Qikiqtani family registered under the Nunavut Agreement who has a child enrolled in a licensed daycare facility.
-Qikiqtani Inuit parents who are currently receiving Kakivak’s $19/day subsidy will now get $24/day of subsidy for daycare.
+For the Parental subsidy for daycare project QIA is offering a $5 daycare subsidy top-up to Qikiqtani families registered under the Nunavut Agreement who have a child enrolled in a licensed daycare facility.
+That means Qikiqtani Inuit parents who are currently receiving Kakivak’s $19/day subsidy will now get $24/day of subsidy for daycare.